metakgp/metakgp-wiki/README.md

 2. Add the bot's password to the `BATMAN_BOT_PASSWORD` variable in the [environment variables](#environment-variables).

 ##### Google Analytics
+**The legacy google analytics features used here are now deprecated.
+This needs to be reworked.**

 ## Maintainer(s)
 - [Rajiv Harlalka](https://github.com/rajivharlalka)